 A New Suite of Software

 Big Blue Digital decided to replace Microsoft Dynamics CRM with Accelo, which is designed specifically for professional services firms and incorporates project management functionality with client management features and collaboration tools.
-They also moved to Google Apps instead of Exchange, and swapped out QuickBooks for Xero.
+They also moved to

 The Challenge of Time Tracking…And the Benefit